Silly Arguments with Your Partner: How to Avoid Them

-When we don’t express ourselves in a disagreement, we don’t forget about it, even though we can ignore it.
-The problem is that our feelings will spill out, at the least opportune moment and may cause an argument.
+When we don’t express ourselves in a disagreement, we don’t forget about our unhappiness, even though we appear to ignore it.
+The problem is that our feelings usually spill out at the least opportune moment and may cause an argument.

-Do you know what would be a good way to avoid this?
+Do you know a good way to avoid this?
 Take time out to talk about the relationship.
 This will allow you to tell your partner about everything that you have kept bottled up because you haven’t found the time to express it.

-It’s necessary to tell your partner the important things that go through your mind, even if you think this takes great effort.
-It may be foolish, but not doing this may be the trigger of a silly argument.
+It’s necessary to tell your partner the important things running through your mind, even if you think this takes great effort.
+It may be foolish, but not doing this may trigger a silly argument.

 The big problem that many couples face today is that their communication in the relationship is not entirely sincere and open.
-Therefore, we continue to keep things we will reproach in the future.
+Therefore, we continue to hold on to things which will continue to hurt us in the future.

 Don’t let past problems resurface

 This is something that has a lot to do with bottling up our emotions.
 This is because we continuously look towards the past, or in other words towards those situations or moments that hurt us.